In today's time, people are your biggest asset.

 Also, be a good listener.
 Always telling other people what to do is not the only way to manage people.
 You have to listen too.
 Listen intentionally & patiently with the need for understanding.

-To get to know each other, simple as a group lunch or a weekly getaway.
+To get to know each other, plan team outings - as simple as a group lunch or a weekly getaway.
 As these people work with each other for about 9 hours every day, they must be comfortable with each other & welcoming too.
-These team-building exercises help the bond over & initiate informal conversation & provide opportunities to get to know each other better.
+These team-building exercises help to bond over & initiate informal conversation & provide opportunities to get to know each other better.

 Rather than just individuals, focus on the team.
 Talk about their goals and ambitions.
 Ask for their input, listen to their ideas, and encourage suggestions about salon working.